Anbeeld/ACAI/docs/analysis.md

 `aai_calc_economy`:

-- quantizes energy stockpiles and energy/mineral incomes into discrete variables (e.g. `acai_value_minerals_income` in 5-unit steps from 5 to 510)
+- quantizes energy stockpile in 300-unit steps from 300 to 15000, energy production in 50-unit steps from 50 to 2000, and energy income in 1-unit steps from 2 to 104; quantizes mineral income in 5-unit steps from 5 to 510
 - computes an energy stock segment (`aai_value_energy_stock_segment`) by multiplying energy production by 6 and adding 300 (not dividing by income thresholds)
-- subtracts estimated main-fleet upkeep from both energy income and minerals income when the strongest fleet is parked at a friendly crew-quarters starbase; the upkeep deduction scales by game age in 15-year brackets for corvettes (0.175 early, incrementing to 0.40 at 165+ years) and uses a flat -2.50 energy for battleships; each energy deduction has a paired mineral deduction (0.35 to 0.80 for corvettes, 5.0 for battleships)
+- subtracts estimated main-fleet upkeep from both energy income and minerals income when the strongest fleet is parked at a friendly crew-quarters starbase; the upkeep deduction scales by game age in 15-year brackets for corvettes (0.175 early, incrementing to 0.40 at 165+ years) and uses a flat -2.50 energy for battleships; each energy deduction has a paired mineral deduction that is exactly 2× the energy deduction (0.35 to 0.80 for corvettes, 5.0 for battleships, maintaining a consistent 2:1 mineral-to-energy ratio); destroyer and cruiser size checks exist only as commented-out code
-- derives mineral income margin thresholds (`acai_value_minerals_income_extreme_margin`, `acai_value_minerals_income_low_margin`) with 10% percentage buffers above the base breakpoints
+- derives mineral income margin thresholds: the extreme margin adds a 10% percentage buffer plus a flat +5 (`acai_value_minerals_income_extreme_margin = extreme + 5 + extreme/10`), while the low margin adds a 10% percentage buffer plus a different flat +10 (`acai_value_minerals_income_low_margin = low + 10 + low/10`)
 - sets boolean-style thresholds such as:
-  - `aai_boolean_energy_income_low`
+  - `aai_boolean_energy_income_low` (set to 1 if stockpile >= energy stock segment OR income >= low threshold, else 2; the stockpile alternative path is unique to the low threshold)
   - `aai_boolean_energy_income_medium`
   - `aai_boolean_energy_income_high`
   - `acai_boolean_minerals_income_extreme` / `acai_boolean_minerals_income_extreme_margin`